 The AGM is a critical part of our organisation, creating a forum where our President is elected, ensuring our members have the opportunity to not only be aware of Chamber activities, but also vote and participate in electing our board members in a transparent and democratic way.

-Our AGM is held at the British Ambassador’s residence in Mexico City, with a keynote speech from Her Majesty’s Ambassador, illustrating the close working relationship we have with the British Embassy in Mexico City.
+Our AGM is held at the British Ambassador’s residence in Mexico City, with a keynote speech from His Majesty’s Ambassador, illustrating the close working relationship we have with the British Embassy in Mexico City.

 Each year, the AGM creates a perfect environment to meet new chamber members, greet & catch up with older members, and is a great networking opportunity.